LawrenceMMStewart/Semi-Supervised-Learning-with-OT/README.md

 # Semi-Supervised Learning via OT

-> Temporary README (to be updated at a later date).
-Contains code for the Imputation with Optimal Transport Project conducted in Justin Solomon's GDP group whilst visiting MIT.
+> This repository contains the code and experiments for Semi-supervised Learning in the regression setting using Optimal Transport.